 The daycare provides two nutritious snacks as well as a hot

 meal at lunch.
-Homo and 2% mild and juice are provided by
+Homo and 2% milk are provided by

 the daycare.
 Infant cereal is supplied by the parent.
 Parents

 are responsible for supplying formula prepared in bottles

 for their infants.
 Jarred baby food and formula is to be supplied

 Due to some of the children in our programs having anaphylactic allergies, we do not allow outside food or drink on the premises.
 We provide all the food that children require throughout the day except for the exception of infant foods indicated above.